-Fighting climate change is one thing we care much about.
-We strive for ethical and sustainable jewelry sourcing, production and logistics.
-This encompasses our entire operation to ensure that not only do we offset all of its carbon emissions but that by doubling what offset, each item and our business operation results in a positive environmental impact by removing more carbon than what was there before we added ourselves to the equation.
+Fighting climate change is one thing we care deeply about.
+We strive for ethical and sustainable jewelry sourcing, production, and logistics.
+This encompasses our entire operation to ensure that not only do we offset all of its carbon dioxide emissions but that by doubling what offset, each item and our business operation results in a positive environmental impact by removing more carbon than what was there before we added ourselves into the equation.
 Our goal is to do everything we can to contribute to the healing and restoration of the Earth’s natural balance.

 Our carbon offsetting standard is applied to the entire journey of every piece of jewelry we craft; from its raw state through to the moment it lands in its new owner’s hands.

-We have a zero-tolerance policy and take great care to ensure that our diamonds and gemstones have not been mined or shipped in connection to various forms of conflicts such as rebel movements or their allies who are financing conflicts aimed at undermining legitimate governments, forced or child labour practices or any other brutal human rights violations.
+We have a zero-tolerance policy and take great care to ensure that our diamonds and gemstones have not been mined or shipped in connection to various forms of conflicts such as rebel movements or other parties who are financing conflicts aimed at undermining legitimate governments, forced or child labor practices or any other brutal human rights violations.

 The Kimberley Process (KP) is the key international initiative aimed at reducing the global flow of conflict diamonds or rough diamonds that are used to fund armed conflicts.
 It was initiated by several southern African countries to address peace and security concerns and to protect the continent’s economies that depend on the diamond industry.
 Conflict diamonds can have a devastating impact on peace, security, and sustainable development in affected countries.